Human-based computation game: Smorball

 In the browser-based game Smorball, players are asked to type the words they see as quickly and accurately as possible to help their team to victory in the fictional sport of Smorball.
 The game presents players with phrases from scanned pages in the Biodiversity Heritage Library.
 After verification, the words players type are sent to the libraries that store the corresponding pages, allowing those pages to be searched and data mined and ultimately making historic literature more usable for institutions, scholars, educators, and the public.
 The game was developed by Tiltfactor Lab.

 Train Robots

 Train Robots is an annotation game similar to Phrase Detectives.
 Players are shown pairs of before/after images of a robot arm and blocks on a board, and asked to enter commands to instruct the robot to move from the first configuration to the second.
 The game collects natural language data for training linguistic and robotic processing systems.

+Verbosity

+The Verbosity game elicits commonsense knowledge from players.
+One player is the "Narrator" and is given a word, like "computer".
+The narrator is allowed to send a hint to the "Guesser".
+The narrator can select one out of several templates, such as "It contains a ", and can type in one word into the blank (except that it cannot contain the word as a substring, such as "supercomputer").
+The guesser then types in a guess, and the narrator can say if it is "hotter" or "colder" than the previous guess.